conedevelopment/root-site-eleventy/src/docs/fields.md

 });
 ```

-> This will apply the query resolution logic to all `Media` fields.
+{% notification %}This will apply the query resolution logic to all `Media` fields.{% endnotification %}

 You may apply local customization using the `withRelatableQuery` method: